anandtejaswi/smart_attendance_sys/README.md

 To securely access system configurations:
 1. Click **"Login as Admin"**.
 2. A generic GUI prompt will ask for **Admin ID** and **Password**.
-   - *Default Credentials*: Both ID and Password are set to `admin` out of the box.
+   - *Default Credentials*: Since `.admin_auth` is tracked locally and not pushed to version control, both your ID and Password will fallback to `admin` on a fresh software clone.
+3. Access is granted to the administrative suite.

+> [!IMPORTANT]
-3. Access is granted to the administrative suite. **(Note: It is strictly required that you click the circular 'A' profile icon at the top right to change this password immediately!)**
+> **Securing System Access:** It is strictly required that you immediately update this default password!
+To do so, simply click the generic **circular 'A' profile icon** located structurally at the extreme top right corner of the Admin Dashboard.
+Enter `admin` as your old password, type your new secure string, and hit save!
+This instantly creates your permanent, untracked `.admin_auth` file locally.

 ### 3. Step-by-Step Usage: Registering Users
 To enroll a new employee into the data banks, perform the following User-Flow within the Admin Dashboard: